Robertales/QuantuMoonLight/README.md

 This repository was developed for the tool demo paper <br>
 QuantuMoonLight: A Low-Code Platform to Experiment with Quantum Machine Learning for Software Maintenance and Evolution Problem

+This is a BACKUP VERSION 10 JUNE 2022

 <h1>QuantuMoonLight</h1>

 QuantuMoonLight is the major user-friendly web platform aimed at quantum computation and machine learning enthusiasts, industry professionals, students and researchers.